zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 The structure of our KVv2 engine is now cleaner, as it is not aware of the components that access it, and holds sensible reusable secrets.
 Another option is to tweak how the component is configured.
-Instead of taking credentials directly, our component could take a Vault Path instead:
+Instead of taking credentials directly, our component could take a Vault path instead:

 ```toml
 [database]